MoFares7/task_management/README.md

 A new Flutter project.

-The application is dedicated to task management and preservation The application contains the following features:
+This application is intended for managing and saving tasks The application contains the following features:
-1. The application has an authentication system to check the user's hue
-2. The possibility of adding a task within a particular type (educational - work - health - varied)
-3. Ability to display tasks within each category
+1- The application contains an authentication system to verify the user’s identity 2- The possibility of adding a task within a specific type (educational - work - health - miscellaneous) 3- The ability to display tasks within each category 4- The ability to modify tasks
-4. Can modify tasks
-The possibility of curling tasks
+5- The ability to save tasks
-Registration of exit from the system
+6- Log out of the system